 How to access our services

 The Palliative Care service is accessed by means of a referral.
-A referral can be made by hospital staff, your GP or other specialist with your consent.
+A referral can be made by hospital staff, your GP or other specialists with your consent.
 Your family/carer can also refer or you can self-refer.

 To refer to the Palliative Care service or for any enquiries please contact: